ggracelii/grace_suli/README.md

   - Use this to rebuild MPICH & run tests

 This folder contains all source modifications made to enable RCCL support within MPICH for the `Allreduce` collective operation.

+- `omb/`
+	- Contains automation scripts and support files for running and plotting OSU Allreduce latency benchmarks across MPICH and RCCL backends

+→ See the README.md inside this folder for details on scripts, usage examples, and output artifacts.

 ### Key Changes